 7. Hanging & Cocoon Garden Chairs

 House Beautiful recently published their 21 hanging egg chairs for your garden this summer but our personal favourite has to be the stunning Globo Royal Garden Hanging Chair & Stand from Cuckooland.com (pictured above).
-Its up the top end in terms of price but it as much work of art as it is comfy garden chair.
+It's up the top end in terms of price but it is as much a work of art as it is a comfy garden chair.

 8. Concrete Garden Furniture

 Concrete has a bit of a bad rep but it is a stunning material.
 I myself have a concrete countertop in my kitchen and it is both beautiful and practical.
 Many think it would be cold to the touch but it is tactile and polished to create a dramatic effect/finish.